Dion Fortune's "Mystical Meditations on the Collects"

 The Collect for this week asks: “Oh Lord, we beseech thee to keep thy Church and household continually in thy true religion…..”

 Rather than becoming distracted by debate as to what constitutes ‘true’ religion,' in her commentary on this Collect Dion Fortune emphasises the importance of the word CONTINUALLY.
 The Collect asks for help in our continued perception and understanding of spiritual truth, not least by acknowledging that our perception needs continual revision!
-As we progress along the Path, what we thought to be true yesterday, may not seem so today.
+As we progress along the Path, what we thought to be true yesterday, may not appear so today.

 The secret, she reminds us, is to become still...and to adopt a 'humbleness of mind.'
 Then we may find that the 'truth' is found through our individual perception of spiritual things rather than in this or that religion.

-07 Message for week beginning 17th February 2019
+07 Message for week beginning 16th February 2020

 This Collect asks that we may purify ourselves even as Christ was pure.

-09 Message for the week beginning 24th February 2019
+08 Message for the week beginning 23rd February 2020